lgdd/lfr-cli/README.md

 lfr start
 ```

-> It creates a file named `.liferay-pid` which is used by `lfr status` display if Tomcat is running or not (or it can be used to kill it if necessary).
+> It creates a file named `liferay.pid` which is used by `lfr status` display if Tomcat is running or not (or it can be used to kill it if necessary).

 ```shell
 Flags: